 In June 2019, the fuel charge element of the federal backstop program took effect in Alberta.
-On April 1, 2022, the carbon tax payable in Alberta will increase from \$40 to \$50 per tonne of CO2e, and will continue to increase at a rate of \$15 per year until it reaches \$170 per tonne in 2030.
+On January 1, 2023, the carbon tax payable in Alberta increased from \$50 to \$65 per tonne of CO2e, and will continue to increase at a rate of \$15 per year until it reaches \$170 per tonne in 2030.
 In December 2019, the federal government approved Alberta's Technology Innovation and Emissions Reduction ("TIER") regulation, which applies to large emitters.
 The TIER regulation came into effect on January 1, 2020 and replaces the previous Carbon Competitiveness Incentives Regulation.
 The TIER regulation meets the federal benchmark stringency requirements for emissions sources covered in the regulation, but the federal backstop continues to apply to emissions sources not covered by the regulation